jrfaudree/GradGT/homework.md

 ---

 ## Homework
- * Seeking help from your teacher and ollaboration with your peers is encouraged.
+ * Seeking help from your teacher and collaboration with your peers is encouraged.
 However, you should write up your solutions independently.
  * Homework should be submitted in Canvas.